-- b) Browse the results using the scroll bars.
-For large results use the Page Up, Page Down, First and Last buttons. - 18.
-To create a view on the query: - c) Click the Create as view button.
+- Browse the results using the scroll bars.
+For large results use the Page Up, Page Down, First and Last buttons. - 34.
+To create a view on the query: - 35.
+Click the Create as view button.
 The Input View Name dialog box appears.